 Kris and I shared a few Ray stories with our guests.
 I recounted that the last time we’d stopped by, Ray had been out in the vines with his flamethrower.
 Kris laughed and explained that he was burning the weeds, and let leak that the flamethrower was one of her dad’s favorite “toys”.
 Although Ray wasn’t with us, he was still very present that day at Lechuza.

 I have no doubt that Kris will be successful in continuing the vineyard and her dad’s legacy.
-And that her two-year old son, Ray’s grandson, is inspecting those vines as he eats the sweet pea groundcover between the rows, looking for imperfections.
+And that her two-year old son, Ray’s grandson, is inspecting those vines as he eats the sweet pea groundcover between the rows, looking for imperfections as well as perfections.

 When we heard the news about Ray on Sunday, we happened to be drinking Lechuza’s 2014 Amantes blend, which was my one bottle choice during our Saturday tour.
 It seemed poignant that my wife and I were at home enjoying the literal fruits of Ray’s science, art, and life at that moment.
 After some tears, we raised our glasses and toasted our friend.